GabeCee27/Spotify-API/index.md

 # Introduction

 The content of this web page is about my experience using the Spotify API and the guide with it.
-Focusing on fetching data, I found some areas that needed further explanation.

-In addition, I talk about my use of the API in my own web application.
+Focusing on certain areas, I found some areas that needed further explanation.
+Furthermore, I talk about my use of the API in my own web application.

 # Getting Started